 The Company's credit risk is limited to cash and cash equivalents, loans receivable which are included in other assets, trade and other receivables, the Vale pre-acquisition royalty receivable, and the Company's investments in convertible debentures.
-The Company's trade and other receivables is subject to the credit risk of the counterparties who own and operate the mines underlying Sandstorm's royalty portfolio.
+The Company's trade and other receivables and Vale pre-acquisition royalty receivable are subject to the credit risk of the counterparties who own and operate the mines underlying Sandstorm's royalty portfolio.
+In order to mitigate its exposure to credit risk, the Company closely monitors its financial assets and maintains its cash deposits in several high-quality financial institutions.
+The impact of expected credit losses on trade receivables and financial assets held at amortized cost is not material.
 In order to mitigate its exposure to credit risk, the Company closely monitors its financial assets and maintains its cash deposits in several high-quality financial institutions.
 The impact of expected credit losses on trade receivables and financial assets held at amortized cost is not material.

-c Currency Risk
+C Currency Risk

 Financial instruments that impact the Company's net income or other comprehensive income due to currency fluctuations include: cash and cash equivalents, trade and other receivables and trade and other payables denominated in Canadian dollars.
-Based on the Company's Canadian dollar denominated monetary assets and monetary liabilities at June 30, 2021 a 10% increase (decrease) of the value of the Canadian dollar relative to the United States dollar would not have a material impact on net income or other comprehensive income.
+Based on the Company's Canadian dollar denominated monetary assets and monetary liabilities at September 30, 2021 a 10% increase (decrease) of the value of the Canadian dollar relative to the United States dollar would not have a material impact on net income or other comprehensive income.